kofany/GoGolin/README.md

 # GoGolin
-Simplw irc bot reacting to !commands and written in Go
+Simple irc bot reacting to !commands and written in Go